SahityaKotla123/CustomerChurnPrediction/README.md

-# 📡 Telecom Customer Churn Prediction & Intervention System
+# 📡 Customer Churn Prediction & Intervention System

 A complete end-to-end machine learning project that predicts customer churn for a telecom company, segments customers into behavioral groups, and recommends targeted interventions with ROI analysis.